 About the Williams Institute and the Williams Reading Room:

-The Williams Institute Reading Room houses the law library's collection of materials acquired to support research in sexual orientation law and public policy.
+The Williams Institute Reading Room houses the law library's collection of materials acquired to support research in sexual orientation and gender identity law and public policy.
 Located in the UCLA School of Law's Hugh and Hazel Darling Law Library, the Reading Room contains an international, research-level collection of works in all types of media.
-As of January 2013, over 1,900 books, periodicals and videorecordings are included in the Williams Collection.
+As of September 2020, over 3,000 books, periodicals and videorecordings are included in the Williams Collection.

-Located on the third floor of the UCLA School of Law library, the Reading Room and Collection are open to the public during regular library hours.
-Library staff are available to assist scholars with research, maintain and expand the collection, and publish a periodic bibliography of the collection.
+Located on the third floor of the UCLA School of Law library, the Reading Room and Collection are open during regular library hours. *Please refer to the Law library's Limited Access Policy for details.
 The Reading Room and collection were made possible through the generous donation of over $1 million by philanthropist, educator, and businessman Charles R. Williams, an anonymous donor, and subsequent donors and friends.

 About this Guide: